Product Tanker Supply Side Update

 Source: Data Courtesy of Vessels Value - Chart by Value Investor's Edge

 But wait, it gets better.
 13 of those 17 vessels are actually LR1 shuttle tankers, and therefore unlikely to compete with the remaining four on typical tanker trading routes.
-Furthermore, those 13 are set to hit the water in December of 2021 meaning they should factor in to the 2022 outlook more than anything.
+Furthermore, those 13 are set to hit the water in December of 2021 meaning they should factor into the 2022 outlook more than anything.

 So, without those shuttles, we are at sub 1% on the LR1 orderbook.